espinoco/espinoco.github.io/README.md

 ## Deployment

 Push to the `master` branch to deploy changes.
-GitHub Pages will deploy the site from the `master` branch and use the `/docs` directory as the source.
+A GitHub Action builds and deploys the static content to GitHub Pages.
 The `CNAME` file is required by GitHub Pages to set the custom domain name.